pabloarmendariz/pabloarmendariz/README.md

 * I'm interested in learning more about machine learning implementation in the healthcare system
 * I'm currently looking for a new job overseas, more specifically in the Netherlands where I'm moving in July.

+Since I'm from a french town, you might find projects with french writing.